-The dehumidifier also boasts four separate modes including one quiet enough for night-time running, one for optimal humidity levels, and one for drying laundry.
+The dehumidifier also boasts four separate modes, including one quiet enough for night-time running, one for optimal humidity levels, and one for drying laundry.
 So just pop it by your damp clothes and watch it cut the time it takes from washing to putting away cut down significantly.